AvinZarlez/AvinZarlez.github.io/index.markdown

 I am a passionate geek.
 I am a parent of two amazing kids.
 I was born and raised in the San Francisco Bay Area.
 I am the owner of two cats.
 I describe myself as non-binary, transfeminine, and use They/Them or She/Her pronouns.

 I used to define who I was by the work I produced.
 I'm working on that.
 I love board games, I have quite a large collection.
 Really gaming of all kinds.
 I adore storytelling in all forms, and I am an avid reader.
-Cooking calms me down.
-I appreciate punctuality, I always try to be on time or early, and I get very nervous if late.
+I seek out meditative activities, such as cooking.
+I enjoy listening to my favorite music as well as creating my own.

 ## What do I do?